Adam Tamzoke advises clients on all aspects of shareholder engagement and activism and hostile takeover defense.

-• Activism and Takeover Defense: Crafting tailored responses to activist approaches, including high-stakes proxy contests and unsolicited takeover bids, to protect corporate vision and stakeholder value.
+• Activism and takeover defense: Crafting tailored responses to activist approaches, including high-stakes proxy contests and unsolicited takeover bids, to protect corporate vision and stakeholder value

-• Crisis Management: Providing guidance during high-pressure situations, ensuring that boards navigate challenges effectively while maintaining stakeholder trust.
+• Crisis management: Providing guidance during high-pressure situations, ensuring that boards navigate challenges effectively while maintaining stakeholder trust

-• Corporate Governance: Advising on best practices to fortify governance structures, aligning with evolving regulatory standards and investor expectations.
+• Corporate governance: Advising on best practices to fortify governance structures, aligning with evolving regulatory standards and investor expectations

-Prior to joining Latham, Adam was a member of the corporate and shareholder activism practice at a leading global law firm.
+Before joining Latham, Adam was a member of the corporate and shareholder activism practice at a leading global law firm.

 Bar Qualification